raspberrypilearning/jazzy-jumpers/en/step_8.md

 --- /hint ---
 --- /hints ---

-When the other sprites hear the message`check`, they will each check whether the current `costume number`{:class="blocklooks"} is the same as the costume number saved in the `variable`{:class="blockdata"}.
+When the other sprites hear the message`check`, they should each check whether the current `costume number`{:class="blocklooks"} is the same as the costume number saved in the `variable`{:class="blockdata"} named after them.

-If the costume numbers do `not`{:class="blockoperators"} match, the sprite will broadcast the message `wrong`.
+If the costume numbers do `not`{:class="blockoperators"} match, the sprites should broadcast the message `wrong`.

-+ Switch to the `jumper` sprite and add some code to check whether the player selected the correct colour.
++ Switch to the `Jumper` sprite and add some code to check whether the player selected the correct colour.
 If they were wrong, broadcast `wrong`.

 ```blocks
 when I receive [check v]